-On our website we have the option for clients to leave a testimonial.
-To be able to do this and to avoid spam, we require clients to fill out their name and email address.
+On our website, we have the option for clients to leave a testimonial.
+To be able to do this and to avoid spam, we require clients to fill out their names and email address.
 We do not share this information with anyone else.

 Links to Other Web Sites